Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 {{< /rawhtml >}}

 ### Ambato
 The Ambato peninsula is less than 1,000 ft from the Island of Nosy Faly - and the animals on the peninsula look surprisingly like animals found on Nosy Faly with some notable differences (below).
-There's probably a stronger argument that Nosy Faly and Ambato are one local form than the argument that Ambato is part of Ambanja.
+There's probably a stronger argument that Nosy Faly and Ambato are one local form than the argument that Ambato is part of Ambanja given their proximity and appearance.
+However, Ambato is a Panther Chameleon locale on its own right.

 {{< rawhtml >}}
 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d38899.85439563143!2d48.489935144847635!3d-13.36941188043601!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e1!3m2!1sen!2sus!4v1709528289565!5m2!1sen!2sus" width="400" height="300" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>